genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/02_concepts/02_data-structure/04_views.md

 ### Cardinality

 A view's cardinality tells us how many view records will be returned for every record in the root table.
-If a view will at most return 1 record for each record in the root table, the view is said to have single cardinality.
+If a view can return a maximum of 1 record for each record in the root table, the view is said to have single cardinality.
 If a view can return multiple records for each record in the root table, the view is said to have multi cardinality.

 In other words, the cardinality depends on the joins; a view with no joins, or only one to one joins will be single